Phrase, Clause and Sentence

 In the above simple sentence, boy is the subject and playing is the verb so the part boy is playing is a clause because it has both subject and verb.

-clause might also contain an object along with the subject which makes it stand alone as a complete sentence.
+A clause might also contain an object along with the subject which makes it stand alone as a complete sentence.
 One of the easiest way to distinguish between a clause and a phrase is that a clause is a set of words that makes complete sense and does not require any additional helping words to complete it.

 Consider the above example; you will notice that this two word simple sentence make complete sense and is understandable.
 It consists of a subject and a verb thus it is a clause.

-single sentence might have one clause like in the above examples, but there can exist a sentence which contains more than one clause in it.
+A single sentence might have one clause like in the above examples, but there can exist a sentence which contains more than one clause in it.

 Examples:

-The above sentence contains two clauses looked everywhere and cat was gone.
+The above sentence contains two clauses I looked everywhere and cat was gone.
 In the same manner, longer and more complicated sentences might also contain more than two clauses.

 Phrase

-phrase is a group of words in a sentence that does NOT contain a subject and a verb.
+A phrase is a group of words in a sentence that does NOT contain a subject and a verb.
 In other words, in a sentence, one part with subject and verb is a clause while the rest of it without those two parts of speeches is a phrase.

 Example: